luisdiazhr/Continuous-Control/Report.md

 # Report: DDPG for Continuous Control

 In this project the DDPG algorithm is implemented to solve the Reacher environment (Twenty agents version).
 To accomplish the goal, I made a few adjustments to the original DDPG algorithm.
 In order to get the twenty agents trained, I made a single replay buffer shared across all the agents.
 Instead of having twenty actor-critic networks, I pass the twenty states coming from the observation vector seen by the anges to a single actor-critic agent.
 This gets me twenty actions that I pass to the environment.
 As a result, I get twenty rewards that I use to calculate the average score per episode.
+The implementation is

 ## 1. Architectures
 After trying the original architectures and not getting a good result, I decided to change the number of hidden units on both models (actor and critic).
+The file `model.py` implements the following architectures:

 The Actor is represented by a neural network composed by:

 - Fully connected layer 1: with input = 33 (state spaces) and output = 256
 - Fully connected layer 2: with input = 256 and output = 256